 You may find that currency exchange kiosks are more convenient for you.
 They’ll be located in town, at your hotel, and at the airport.
 Beware though as these institutions often mark up the exchange rate.
 They also generally charge service fees and charges.
 If using an exchange bureau, ensure that your bills aren’t damaged or torn, otherwise merchants won’t accept them.

 Some research prior to your trip could save you money.
-The fairest exchange rates might come from your home bank, and many banks will give you the best deal on currency exchange if given enough notice.
+The fairest exchange rates might come from your home bank, and many banks will give you the best Mexican peso exchange rate if given enough notice.
 In that case, convert to pesos ahead of arriving in Mexico.
 If you’re traveling to a remote part of Mexico, you’re not likely to find sophisticated financial infrastructure.

 Before ATMs were commonly-used, traveller’s checks were a prevalent and safe way to carry currency abroad.
 These days, more efficient ways of getting cash are replacing the traveller’s check.
 Traveller’s checks require a manual verification process and they offer poor exchange rates.
 As a result, they simply aren’t the best way to exchange money.

 Also, as fewer people use traveller’s checks, it becomes less cost-effective for banks to process them.
 You might have a difficult time finding a bank or exchange house that will accept your traveller’s checks.

 Instead, opt for a prepaid debit card, or use your debit card at an ATM.
 These days, traveller’s checks aren’t worth the hassle of using them.

 Visa, MasterCard, and American Express are the most commonly accepted credit cards in Mexico.
 You shouldn’t have a problem using any of these major cards, especially in larger cities or tourist destinations.
 Fewer vendors will honour cards provided by smaller companies, so do your research ahead of time.